-Indicator Below Standard Developing Proficient Exemplary 1.4: Influencing for Results □ Equity Mindset - School Leadership doesn't demonstrate that all students can and will achieve and does not model an equity mindset or challenge deficit mindsets and language. □ Adaptive Leadership - Leadership doesn't allow buy-in to stop necessary change. □ Communication - School leaders' communication is poor and infrequent.
-They do not engage in difficult conversations which contributes to a lack of trust. □ Decision Making - There are not clear processes in place or transparency for making decisions. □ Equity Mindset - School Leadership occasionally models an equity mindset and belief in students.
-They occasionally challenge deficit mindsets and language. □ Adaptive Leadership - Leadership may allow initial buy in to stop necessary change or hesitate to make changes in favor of staff. □ Communication - School leaders' communication is limited and lacks clarity.
-They are willing to engage in difficult conversations but they are often unproductive or the school leader does not follow through. □ Decision Making - Decision making is inefficient due to an unclear process which allows for too much or too little input. □ Equity Mindset - School leadership believes all students can and will achieve and models an equity mindset, regularly challenging deficit mindsets and language. □ Adaptive Leadership - Leadership thinks ahead about likely reactions and does not let initial buy in stop necessary change and takes more than one action to build buy in over time. □ Emotional Intelligence- The principal utilizes the four domains of emotional intelligence (self-awareness, self-management, social awareness and relationship management) to lead the school around accomplishing the vision and mission.
-For example, the principal demonstrates social awareness and relationship management by being aware of challenges with culture in the building and addressing those with staff. □ Communication - School leaders provide intentional communication that is clear, concise and effective.
-They proactively engage in conversations to build understanding, buy in and ownership and do not shy away from difficult conversations. □ Decision Making - Decisions are made efficiently and staff understand and agree with the decision making process.
-Equitable access is a stated criteria for decision making. □ Challenge the Process- The principal seeks opportunities for innovative ways to improve the school and is willing to take risks to achieve small wins and use those as learning experiences.
-In addition to "Proficient": Equity Mindset -All staff actively look to push their own and others' mindsets in an effort of continuous improvement.
+Indicator Not Yet Met Approaching Meeting Exceeding 1.4: Influencing for Results All Means All Mindset - School Leadership doesn't demonstrate that all students can and will achieve and does not model an "all means all" mindset or challenge deficit mindsets and language.
+Adaptive Leadership - Leadership doesn't allow buy-in to stop necessary change.
+Communication - School leaders' communication is poor and infrequent.
+They do not engage in difficult conversations which contributes to a lack of trust.
+Decision Making - There are not clear processes in place or transparency for making decisions.
+All Means All Mindset - School Leadership occasionally models an "all means all" mindset and belief in students.
+They occasionally challenge deficit mindsets and language.
+Adaptive Leadership - Leadership may allow initial buy in to stop necessary change or hesitate to make changes in favor of staff.
+Communication - School leaders' communication is limited and lacks clarity.
+They are willing to engage in difficult conversations but they are often unproductive or the school leader does not follow through.
+Decision Making - Decision making is inefficient due to an unclear process which allows for too much or too little input.
+All Means All Mindset - School leadership believes all students can and will achieve and models an "all means all" mindset, regularly challenging deficit mindsets and language.
+Adaptive Leadership - Leadership thinks ahead about likely reactions and does not let initial buy in stop necessary change and takes more than one action to build buy in over time.
+Emotional Intelligence- The principal utilizes the four domains of emotional intelligence (self-awareness, self-management, social awareness and relationship management) to lead the school around accomplishing the vision and mission.
+For example, the principal demonstrates social awareness and relationship management by being aware of challenges with culture in the building and addressing those with staff.
+Communication - School leaders provide intentional communication that is clear, concise and effective.
+They proactively engage in conversations to build understanding, buy in and ownership and do not shy away from difficult conversations.
+Decision Making - Decisions are made efficiently and staff understand and agree with the decision making process.
+Decisions are made using an "all means all" mindset.
+Challenge the Process- The principal seeks opportunities for innovative ways to improve the school and is willing to take risks to achieve small wins and use those as learning experiences.
+In addition to "Meeting": All Means All Mindset -All staff actively look to push their own and others' mindsets in an effort of continuous improvement.
 Adaptive Leadership - Leadership highlights early, visible wins to build buy in.
 Effectively uses times of crises to build urgency.
 Communication - High stakes conversations happen across all levels of staffing.
 Staff are empowered to engage in conversations with each other to hold each other accountable and problem solve.
 Decision Making - There is a decision making matrix that is transparent and understood by all staff and includes community stakeholders when appropriate.
 Decisions are reflective of the mission, vision and core values.